themejunkie/theme-junkie-shortcodes/readme.txt

-=== Theme Junkie Shortcodes ===
+=== TJ Shortcodes ===
-Contributors: themejunkie, satrya
+Contributors: themejunkie
-Tags: shortcodes, alert, tab, toggle, button, column Requires at least: 3.6
+Tags: shortcodes, alert, tab, toggle, button, column, dropcap, hightlights, shortcode Requires at least: 4.0
-Tested up to: 4.0
+Tested up to: 4.3
-Stable tag: 0.1.2
+Stable tag: 0.1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple pack of shortcodes to enhance your site functionality.
+A small pack of shortcodes to enhance your site functionality.
+You can easily add buttons, alerts, columns and more.

 == Description ==

 This plugin adds a pack of shortcodes to enhance your site.
-You can easily to display beautiful button without coding knowledge!
+You can easily add buttons, alerts, columns and more without coding knowledge!

 = Shortcodes Includes =
 * Alert